 Personal importation policy (PIP)

-In most circumstances, it is illegal for individuals to import drugs into the U.S. for personal use because the medicine has often not been approved by FDA for use in the U.S. FDA’s personal importation policy provides guidance regarding situations where patients might be able, in limited circumstances, to import an unapproved drug for personal use.
+In most circumstances, it is illegal for individuals to import drugs into the U.S. for personal use because such drugs often have not been approved by FDA .
+FDA’s personal importation policy provides guidance regarding situations where FDA does not intend to prevent the importation of an unapproved drug for personal use.
+Please note that FDA’s personal importation policy is not part of the pathways described above for importation of drugs originally intended for foreign markets.